 Pursuant to Section 203 (MCL 125.3203) of the Michigan Zoning Enabling Act No. 110 of the Public Acts of Michigan of 2006, as amended ("Zoning Act"), a zoning plan is required.
-This zoning plan is intended to establish the relationship between the Windsor Charter Township Comprehensive Plan (the "Plan") and the Windsor Charter Township Zoning Ordinance ("Zoning Ordinance").
+This zoning plan is intended to establish the relationship between the Plan and the Zoning Ordinance.
 Essentially, the zoning plan is intended to build a bridge between the policies of the Plan and implementation of development outlined in the Zoning Ordinance.
 A Zoning Map and Future Land Use map are found in the Appendix.

-The location and characteristics of each land use category are discussed in Chapter 4, Future Land Use Plan of the Plan.
+The location and characteristics of each land use category are discussed in Chapter 4, Future Land Use Plan herein.
 The intent of each district is provided below.
 At the end of each description of intent, the land use designation where such zoning would be most appropriate is provided.